volumeinthevoid/github-slideshow/_posts/0000-01-02-volumeinthevoid.md

 layout: slide

-title: "Welcome to my second slide!"
+title: "Somewhere East of Eden, trying to reach the tree of life."
 title: "I'm brand new to coding but excited to be here"
 ---